vuejs/rollup-plugin-vue/docs/en/2.3/README.md

 </p>

 #### Use other plugins
-Set `autoStyles: false` and `styleToImport: true` to import style as a dependency and plugins like [rollup-plugin-scss](https://github.com/differui/rollup-plugin-sass) can be used.
+Set `autoStyles: false` and `styleToImports: true` to import style as a dependency and plugins like [rollup-plugin-scss](https://github.com/differui/rollup-plugin-sass) can be used.

 ``` js
 // rollup.config.js